The Remaining: Plot

-When walking in the church, Jack reunites with Allison (Italia Ricci) while Dan tries to comfort Skylar while she is being healed.
+When walking in the church, Jack reunites with Allison while Dan tries to comfort Skylar while she is being healed.
 When Tommy asks what's going on, Shay explains that they are living in the Rapture.
 More survivors are let inside the church, but one of them is pregnant.
 The pregnant woman does give birth, but her baby doesn't show signs of crying or breathing, indicating that the baby is stillborn.
 When Tommy asks why God kills these people, Shay explains that God raptures the believers' souls while leaving their mortal bodies behind.
 Shay explains that the reason why he wasn't raptured was that he didn't display real faith in Christianity.
 A survivor tries to get into the church, only for a demonic being to kill him, while cracking a church window in the process.
 Sam records Tommy say a message to Allison just in case Tommy doesn't make it.
 A news article reveals that the Rapture has occurred worldwide, with children, infants and Christians getting raptured, with scientists labeling it as "Instant Death Syndrome" and that unusual weather has been occurring worldwide.
 Tommy shows Shay, Jack, and Allison a video of Skylar getting snatched by the unknown force, with Shay explaining that the Fifth Trumpet was played.
 Frame by frame, they see the face of a Fallen.

 As Shay tries to lift up the spirits of the people, The Fallen start to attack the church, forcing the congregation to flee to the church's basement.
 Shay sacrifices himself to save the others.
-When morning comes, Tommy, Jack, Sam, Allison, and Dan carry Skylar to the hospital to search for medicine but she dies of her injuries that contained a powerful demonic venom.
-Heartbroken, Dan rants at God and he is impaled by a tentacle and dragged into the sky.
+When morning comes, Tommy, Jack, Sam, Allison, and Daniel carry Skylar to the hospital to search for medicine but she dies of her injuries that contained demonic venom.
+Heartbroken, Daniel rants at God and he is impaled by a tentacle and dragged into the sky.
 Alison is also killed.

 After a long while of walking, the group reaches the relief camp by nightfall, where Sam shows a video of Alison choosing God moments before she was killed.
 In grief, Jack gets baptized before being killed and demons attack the relief camp upon Amazing Grace playing on the radio, which the demons are actually drawn to faith.